 Countless quaint villages are scattered throughout the Lunigianese territory, forming a constellation of stories, mysteries and legends with enchanting power on the visitor who takes the time to slowly open this chest full of treasures...

 Lunigiana is a region that embraces mountains, hills and sea, crossed by major and small rivers.
-The territory touches Liguria and Tuscany, with some locations in Emilia.
+The territory touches Liguria and Tuscany, with some of its sites currently located in the province of Emilia.

-One of the towns that gave origin to the lower Lungiana after the Roman city of Luni was destryed.
+One of the cities that gave rise to the Lower Lungiana after the Roman city of Luni was destroyed.